You are here

 τῶν θεῶν ἐστι πάντα· φίλοι δὲ οἱ σοφοὶ τοῖς θεοῖς· κοινὰ δὲ τὰ τῶν φίλων. πάντ’ ἄρα ἐστὶ τῶν σοφῶν

-All things belong to the gods.
-The wise are friends of the gods; and friends hold things in common; Therefore all things belong to the wise.
+Everything belongs to the gods.
+The wise are friends of the gods; the possessions of friends are held in common.
+Therefore, everything belongs to the wise.

 τί δ’ οὐκ ἐμὸν ἔσσεται αἶσχος;